va loan network white logo

 You can often appeal or apply for other assistance programs.

-Are there resources specifically for disabled veterans?
+Are there resources specifically for disabled Veterans?

 Yes, programs like the VA Specially Adapted Housing (SAH) grant offer targeted support.